adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-query-builder.md

   ```

 ## Fetching Rows
-Fetching rows is as sample as executing a select query using the Database query builder.
+Fetching rows is as simple as executing a select query using the Database query builder.
 The result of a query is always an array of objects, even when a single row is returned from the database.

 ```ts
 const users = await Database.query().select('*').from('users')